GenghisDarb/TORUS-Theory/notebooks/validation/audio/README.md

-# Audio validation notebooks
+# Audio Validation

+## Why this folder matters for TORUS
-This folder contains Jupyter notebooks for audio side-band and FFT validation:
+This folder contains notebooks and data related to side-band audio FFT tests for TORUS validation.

-- audio_fft.ipynb
+## What it contains
+- **Notebooks**: Jupyter notebooks analyzing audio signals for TORUS side-band patterns.
+- **Data**: Audio files and processed results supporting the analysis.

+## How to use
+Open the notebooks in Jupyter and execute the cells to analyze the audio data.
+Ensure the required data files are present in the `data/audio/` folder.

+## Next steps
+Additional notebooks will be added for extended audio validation tests.